sawrozpdl/Koora/README.md

 >Copy .env.example as .env and setup the required variables

->For Dokcer Users :
+**For Dokcer Users ,**

-    **RUN**
+>`docker-compose run kooraApp`

-        `docker-compose run kooraApp`
+**For Non Docker Users :**

->For Non Docker Users :
+>`virtualenv .`

-    **RUN**
+>>`source bin/activate` (Linux)

-        `virtualenv .`
+>>**OR**

-        `source bin/activate`  OR `source script/activate`
+>>`source script/activate` (Windows)

-        `pip install -r requirements.txt`
+>`pip install -r requirements.txt`

-        `export $(cat .env)`
+>`export $(cat .env)`

-        `cd src`
+>`cd src`

-        `python manage.py runserver 0.0.0.0:$APP_PORT`
+>`python manage.py runserver 0.0.0.0:$APP_PORT`

 ## Detailed Description

     Aiming to create the platform where one can get various answers to their different questions online, we decided of creating a web application.
 Regarding the current scenario, Internet is used by almost 58% of the people worldwide, where they use Internet for the various purposes like social networking, online shopping, learning new things and so on.
 So, this platform for the Internet users will work as a guide.
 Our web application is named as “KOORA”.
 The name itself describes its purpose.
 It is the place where people ask questions and get answers from complete strangers, which can lead it to be called as the hub of information and source.
 It will also empower people to share their knowledge worldwide.
 It is quite simple to use, users just have to create their profile and get started.

 **Features:**